deeenes/bioinfo-tools/README.md

 # Python and R resources for beginners...
-## ...with special regard to science and data analysis applications
+## ...with special regards to science and data analysis applications
 Here you find a list of resources which might be for your help in learning Python, as well as a virtual environment where many tools are readily available for you.

 ## Setting up a Python environment